 Credit card rewards are a great way to earn extra money, and people typically make good use of them such as for extra cash to spend as a credit against their bill.
 But there are many other creative uses for your credit card rewards points, which can help you save money in all areas of your life.
+Searching for the best credit card rewards can be tiring but are often worth it in the long run.
 Here are some of the more unexpected ways to use your credit card rewards to revamp your finances in 2019.

 Save for Your Future